learndataengineering/learndataengineering.guide/_docs/phase1/sql.md

 SQL is a tool that is used across many levels and roles in the broader data domain.
 The problem statements can often come in plain language from technical and non-techincal folks alike.

-As data engineers, we need to understand those problem statements and use SQL to quickly analyze the data and solve the problems.
-Ability to communicate back the results in plain language after the analysis is a huge plus.
+As data engineers, we need to understand those problem statements in plain english and use SQL to quickly analyze the data and solve the problems.
+Ability to communicate back the results in simple language after the analysis is a huge plus.